Recommendations

 Meta pop-culture comedy

 ~88% RT.
 Cult classic — small audience, massive influence.
-Dan Harmon's crowning achievement before Rick and Morty.
-S4 (gas leak year) is the weakest.
-Movie confirmed.
+Dan Harmon before Rick and Morty.
+Will make you insufferably quotable.

 Superstore